HiPerCoRe/KTT/documentation/ktt_api.md

 This method is useful for iterative kernel launches.

 * `void setAutomaticArgumentUpdate(const bool flag)`:
-Enables or disables automatic argument updates for iterative kernel launches.
+Enables or disables automatic argument updates for iterative kernel launches based on provided flag.
 When this option is disabled, kernel arguments must be updated manually, if desired (by using result arguments returned by `runKernel()` methods inside `updateArgument*()` methods).
 This method only affects run of `launchComputation()` method under current configuration.